Estimated reading time: 7 minutes

-Most people who struggle with addiction see drugs or alcohol as their primary fuel in life, but there’s good news.
+Most people who struggle with addiction see drugs or alcohol as their primary fuel, but there’s good news.
 If you are in that situation, you can replace that with a series of education and career-related goals that can lead toward career opportunities.
 It is undoubtedly helpful to identify the goals, write them down, and break them into manageable chunks.
 Otherwise, it could be intimidating and discouraging, and you may be afraid to start such a goal.

 One way of looking at it is through a mountain analogy.
-You can either see the sheer cliff face and think that it’s necessary to climb up to the top from there.
-However, by going around the mountain, you can see an incline that will get you to where you want to go.
+You can see the sheer cliff face and think it’s necessary to climb up to the top from there.
+However, by going around the mountain, you can see an incline that will get you where you want to go.

 You could also see it as a light at the end of a dark tunnel.
-As long as you follow the light, you’ll have a much better chance of making it through the tunnel.
+As long as you follow the light, you’ll have a better chance of making it through the tunnel.

 2. School Can Give You Real-World Skills

 An article on drugabuse.gov points out that many people become addicted to drugs because they want to feel better about the problems in their lives.
 This is why a fresh start can be so valuable.
-Going to college, wherever you decide to go, may help you learn information that will be helpful to your current or future employment.
+Going to college, wherever you decide, may help you learn information that will be helpful to your current or future employment.
 Education will help you learn new skills and prepare your mind for opportunities.

 If you want to consider attending a trade school, you are taught many practical skills that you can apply in your entry-level employment.
 The jobs that a trade school can help you prepare for are often in high demand.
 It’s best to do research ahead of time to see if the career you’re interested in is in demand and if you will have a good chance at finding entry-level employment or not in your area.
 Once you decide on something that speaks to your heart and mind, you should give it everything you have.

 First, meet with the admissions department to learn as much as you can about the career.
 Then, research what you need to do to enter that career by looking at available job opportunities and your area’s pay rates.
-Be sure the training you are seeking will get you where you want to go.
+Be sure the training you seek will get you where you want to go.

 Not only will a career give you a sense of pride, but, once employed, it can also give you a source of income.
-Income may help you feel a sense of pride, and contentment, and less stress.
+Income may help you feel a sense of pride, contentment, and less stress.
 The stressors of life can be triggers to drug and alcohol use.

 Aside from the benefit of many trade school careers being in demand, these skills can be taken to other places in California.
 With that in mind, you can relocate to a different part of our state if you have a hard time and want a fresh start.
-Being in a whole new area can add to the wonderful feeling of a clean slate.
+Being in a new area can add to the wonderful feeling of a clean slate.